cs2113-s23/cs2113-s23.github.io/labs/04-gui.md

 * `JButton` : for selecting encrypt or decrypt
 * `JLabel` : for including other text references, such as "Inner" or "Middle"

 You can use any layout scheme you want for including these elements, but it should look something similar to the screenshot and be obvious in how to use it.
-For reference, I only used the `BorderLayout`, but you may find other layouts effective here.  (*Hint: you may also find it useful to create additional `JPanels` which organize different parts of your GUI, like the settings and the input/output areas.*)
+For reference, I only used the `BorderLayout`, but you may find other layouts effective here.  (*Hint: you may also find it useful to create additional `JPanel`s which organize different parts of your GUI, like the settings and the input/output areas.*)

 ## Requirements